nixpig/anocir/README.md

 > [!CAUTION]
 >
 > Some features may require `sudo` and make changes to your system.
+>
-This is an experimental project.
-Take appropriate precautions.
+> Given this is an experimental project, take appropriate precautions.

 I'm developing `brownie` on the following environment.
 Even with the same set up, YMMV.
 You can spin up this VM from the included `Vagrantfile`, just run `vagrant up`.